-3.1 DIVERSE LOCAL ECONOMY DELIVER PARTNER ADVOCATE 3.1.1 Investment attraction To attract investment by positioning Maitland as an innovative, well- connected city that is easy to do business.
-Driving economic growth, enhance infrastructure, and create opportunities that benefit both investors and the broader community. ~ ~ 3.1.2 Strengthened and diversified precincts Strengthen and expand our existing business precincts by empowering local providers and developing new strategic areas, ensuring that our community has access to diverse and meaningful job opportunities to support its growth. ~ ~ ~ 3.1.3 Future skill Partner with and support educational institutions, training providers and industries to ensure our community has the necessary knowledge, skills, qualifications, and innovative capabilities to enhance future employment opportunities. ~ ~ there are meaningful employment opportunities nities offered within the LGA gic and business hubs s hubs ition of diploma and above olds l in education or work
+3.1 DIVERSE LOCAL ECONOMY DELIVER PARTNER ADVOCATE 3.1.1 Investment attraction To attract investment by positioning Maitland as an innovative, well-connected city that is easy to do business.
+Driving economic growth, enhance infrastructure, and create opportunities that benefit both investors and the broader community. ✓ ~ 3.1.2 Strengthened and diversified precincts Strengthen and expand our existing business precincts by empowering local providers and developing new strategic areas, ensuring that our community has access to diverse and meaningful job opportunities to support its growth. ~ ~ ~ 3.1.3 Future skill Partner with and support educational institutions, training providers and industries to ensure our community has the necessary knowledge, skills, qualifications, and innovative capabilities to enhance future employment opportunities. ~ /

-WELLBEING DOMAINS СОМ MUNITY INDICATORS 3.1.1 Survey respondents agreed that the across Maitland Maitland LGA unemployment rate Number of employment opportunit Local jobs ratio 3.1.2 Number of jobs created in strategNumber of strategic and business Education 3.1.3 Skilled labour pool with an educat Education levels of over 15 year of Percentage of youth not involved i
+WELLBEING COM DOMAINS COMMUNITY INDICATORS Economic 3.1.1 Survey respondents agreed that there are meaningful employment opportunities across Maitland Maitland LGA unemployment rate Number of employment opportunities offered within the LGA Local jobs ratio 3.1.2 Number of jobs created in strategic and business hubs Number of strategic and business hubs Education 3.1.3 Skilled labour pool with an education of diploma and above Education levels of over 15 year olds Percentage of youth not involved in education or work

-3.2 Vibrant community life
+3.2 Welcoming communities